chronoxor/gil/README.md

 of synchronize script to pass changes from top level to the bottom.
 The count of synchronizations in the worst case equals to recursive levels count.

-All this issues are solved with gil (git link) tool which allows to link all required repositories together avoiding duplication.
+All this issues are solved with gil (git links) tool which allows to link all required repositories together avoiding duplication.
 The tool also provides operations to manage changes in all repositories with a [simple easy to use commands](https://github.com/chronoxor/gil#usage).